GGeorgexD/BachelorProject/README.md

 This is a game I made in Unreal Engine, it does not have a name. :)

-Three character model were used:
+Three character model were used(taken from Mixamo):

 Paladin: